Vienen: Plot

-Simon de la Cruz, a worker on an oil platform in the Gulf of Mexico, fatally stabs fellow crew member Ed Dell, the radio operator.
-He then starts destroying the platform's radio equipment but is confronted by Bo Taylor, whose body then begins to glow.
+Simon de la Cruz, a worker on an oil platform in the Gulf of Mexico, fatally stabs fellow crew member Ed Dell, the radio operator, who’s been infected with the black oil.
+He then starts destroying the platform's radio equipment but is killed by Bo Taylor, whose body then begins to glow.

 At FBI headquarters, Special Agent Fox Mulder (David Duchovny) tells Special Agent John Doggett (Robert Patrick) about the murder and explains that ninety percent of de la Cruz's body was covered with apparent radiation burns.
-Galpex Petroleum, the platform's owner, officially attributes the burns to an explosion, but Mulder suspects the involvement of black oil.
+Galpex Petroleum, the platform's owner, officially attributes the burns to an explosion, but Mulder suspects the involvement of extraterrestrial "black oil".
 Mulder and Doggett meet Galpex's vice-president, Martin Ortega (Miguel Sandoval), who tells them that the company has discovered a large oil reserve in the Gulf of Mexico.
 Deputy Director Alvin Kersh (James Pickens, Jr.) sends Doggett to the Gulf to investigate, but Mulder is already present when Doggett arrives.
+Doggett also arrives with the Galpex Orpheus’ new communications officer named Yuri, who after repairing the damaged communications system is immediately infected with the black oil by chief Bo Taylor.
 The agents meet Taylor, who claims de la Cruz tried to blow up the platform.